Human trafficking in Colombia

-The country of Colombia, South America, has a high prevalence of women and girls who are subjected to trafficking in persons, specifically forced prostitution.
-These women and girls work within Colombia, and are also sent to sex tourism destinations in other parts of Latin America, the Caribbean, Western Europe, Asia, and North America, including the United States.
+Colombia has a high prevalence of women and girls who are subjected to human trafficking, specifically forced prostitution.
+These women and girls work within Colombia, and are also sent to sex tourism destinations in other parts of Latin America, the Caribbean, Europe, Asia, and North America, including the United States.
 The humanitarian crisis in Venezuela has worsened from 2010 to the present, with almost 1.5 million people fleeing from Venezuela to cities throughout Colombia in recent years.
 Immigrants in major Colombian cities such as Bogotá, Medellín, and Cali find work scarce, and some turn to prostitution as a last resort to feed their families.
 Within Colombia, some men are found in conditions of forced labor, but the forced prostitution of women and children from rural areas and urban areas remains a larger problem.
 Individual cases of forced marriage – a risk factor for trafficking – involuntary domestic servitude, and forced begging have been reported.
 Some children are subjected to forced labor in mines and quarries, in the agricultural sector or as domestic servants.
 Groups at high risk for internal trafficking include displaced persons, poor women in rural areas, and relatives of members of criminal organizations.
 Continued armed violence in Colombia has displaced many in rural communities, making them vulnerable to human trafficking.
 Guerillas and new illegal armed groups have been reported to forcibly recruit children to join their ranks; the government estimates thousands of children are exploited under such conditions.
 Members of gangs and organized criminal networks may force their relatives and acquaintances, and displaced persons – typically women and children – into conditions of forced prostitution and forced labor, including forced work in the illegal drug trade.
 Colombia is also a destination for foreign child sex tourists, particularly in coastal cities such as Cartagena and Barranquilla.
 Migrants from South America, Africa, and China transit Colombia en route to the United States and Europe; some may fall victim to traffickers.